Invitation 20.10.2025: Visible Solutions for Invisible Threats

 16:10 Thematic Breakout Sessions

-- • “Clean water through ozonation & activated carbon” – Hosted by the ‘Schone Waterlopen door O3G’ consortium
+• “Removal of organic micropollutants (OMPs) with Ozone and Activated Carbon" – Hosted by the ‘Schone Waterlopen door O3G’ consortium

-17:00 Closing – Prof. Dr. Steven Van Passel of University of Antwerp
+17:00 Closing Remarks – Prof. Dr. Steven Van Passel, vice-rector Valorisation and Sustainability of the University of Antwerp

 17:15 Site visits & demo’s

-- • Experience Water Innovation Firsthand: Blueprint for Resilient Business Parks:
+- • Experience Water Innovation Firsthand: Blueprint for Resilient Business Parks by VITO:

 Step into VITO’s water experience container and explore how smart water solutions can future-proof business parks.
 Through interactive setups, you’ll hear, see, and feel the tangible impact of innovation when facing emerging challenges.
 Join us to exchange ideas with VITO’s water experts and discover how your actions can shape a next generation of water-smart industrial sites.